jdrews/keepalived-notes/README.md

 This guide will setup a 2 node cluster with a floating IP (also known as a Virtual IP or VIP) and will watchdog a service via REST and perform an action up on failover via REST as well.
 > You can setup a 3 node cluster with 1 MASTER and 2 BACKUPs following the same guide.
 Just add another BACKUP and update the `unicast_peers`.
+The same goes for a 4+ node cluster.

 > This guide assumes there is a web server at http://localhost:80 that will be health checked via HTTP GET.
 Run something like nginx to test this.